WouterSpekkink/WouterSpekkink.github.io_old/_posts/2018-01-19-qsltablemodels-booleans-and-check-boxes.md

       // Writing the data when the check box is set to checked. if (value == Qt::Checked)
 	{
-	  QSqlQuery *query = new QSqlQuery;
-	  int order = index.row() + 1;
-	  query->prepare("UPDATE incidents SET mark = 1 WHERE ch_order = :order");
-	  query->bindValue(":order", order);
-	  query->exec();
-	  delete query;
-	  // We also need to write the change to our data model return setData(index, 1);
+	  // Let's write the new value
+	  return setData(index, 1);
 	  // Writing the data when the check box is set to unchecked }
       else if (value == Qt::Unchecked)
 	{
-	  QSqlQuery *query = new QSqlQuery;
-	  int order = index.row() + 1;
-	  query->prepare("UPDATE incidents SET mark = 0 WHERE ch_order = :order");
-	  query->bindValue(":order", order);
-	  query->exec();
-	  delete query;
-	  // We also need to write the change to our data model. return setData(index, 0);
+	  // Let's write the new value
+	  return setData(index, 0);
 	}
     }
   // In all other situations revert to default behaviour. return QSqlTableModel::setData(index, value, role);
 }
 {% endhighlight %}

 We have a similar kind of check to the one we had with the `data()` function: We check whether thes column we are writing to is the column that contains our `pretend boolean` variable.
 In this case, we check at the same time whether we are trying to write data under the `Qt::CheckStateRole`.
-If yes, we check whether the corresponding check box was set to checked or to unchecked, and write a `1` to the sql table in the first case, or a `0` in the latter.
+If yes, we write either a `1` or a `0` to the corresponding index, depending on what value was passed to the function.
 In all other situations we simply refer to the default implementation of the `QSqlTableModel::setData()` function.

 After re-implementing the `data()` function this way, checking / unchecking the check boxes in our [QTableView][9] will actually do something meaningful with the data in the underlying sql table.